soft-eng-II-2025/Participium-Group06/Retrospective/Retrospective_sprint1.md

 ## ASSESSMENT

 - What did go wrong in the sprint?
-  + We realised during the sprints that we didn't think about the cookies, so we had to add tasks during the spring.
+  + We realised that we need two more tasks during the sprints.
+  + We encounter some problems so at the end we don't have time to unit test

 - What caused your errors in estimation (if any)?
   + Globally the estimation was good, but some code review were much longer than expected due to bug hard to solve.
 On the other hand, some code reviews were really short